SFe-Team-was-taken/SFe/format-specification/section6.md

 - This contains one or more samples of audio in linearly coded 16-bit, signed, little endian words.
 - No more leeway of 46 zero-valued samples is required after each sample.
-- Before saving, SFe editors should insert this leeway.
+- Before saving, SFe64 editors should insert this leeway.
 Otherwise, they might give a warning telling the user that loop and interpolation quality may be affected.
 - If ROM samples are detected in SFe files, attempt to load them, even if this sub-chunk is missing.
 - If this sub-chunk is missing, and no ROM samples are found, show an error message as mentioned in the program specification.

 * * *

-## 6.1b About compression in SFe
+## 6.1b About compression in SFe64

-To implement compression in your SFe bank, please use [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) compression encoding.
+To implement compression in your SFe64 bank, please use [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) compression encoding.

 - Werner SF3 is widely used by the open source community.
 - It is a standard that is being developed right now.
 - There is no final specification, but the Fluidsynth team have a draft specification for Werner SF3.
 - The goal is to make sure that these specifications are usable together.
-- All SFe players must implement Werner SF3.
+- All SFe64 players must implement Werner SF3.
-- Not all SFe files are required to implement Werner SF3 right now, but in the future it will become a requirement.
+- Not all SFe64 files are required to implement Werner SF3 right now, but in the future it will become a requirement.
 - Werner SF3 supports multiple different compression formats.
 - The "scom" sub-chunk found in specification versions 4.00.3 and earlier is now obsolete.
 - Incompatible SF compression formats (.sfark, .sfpack, .sf2pack, .sfq) are prohibited.
 You should use Werner SF3.